Mbaoma/cicd-with-azure-pipelines/README.md

 - Create a service connection under Project settings.
 This to allow the pipeline upload our build files to the storage blob attached to the VM above.
 -- The resource type is ```Azure Resource Manager```.

-- Create ```variable groups``` to store the sensitive information such as the storage account snd subscription names.
+- Create ```variable groups``` to store the sensitive information such as the storage account and subscription names.
 -- Set up Azure secrets, and store the value of storage account key there.
 Ensure to toggle on the option that says ```Link secrets from an Azure key as variables ```, this is to import the secret you created in Azure secrets.

 <img width="1389" alt="image" src="https://user-images.githubusercontent.com/49791498/195693544-e5b5507d-b00f-41e1-afa5-c7b03749da4f.png">